shurjopay-plugins/sp-plugin-usage-examples/laravel_app_php_plugin/DEVELOPER.md

         );
     }
 ```
-remember to save the file kindly.
+Remember to save the file kindly.
 For [more information](https://laravelpackage.com/07-configuration-files.html#merging-into-the-existing-configuration).

 ### Can I customize ``shurjoPay-plugin.log`` file's path?
 Yes ! , you can .
 By default ``sp-plugin-php`` provide logging file in application's ``public`` folder.
 If you want our ``shurjoPay-plugin.log`` file into laravel's default log-location then kindly remove